-This Telemental Health course is 10 Clock Hours and offered in an online environment.
+This Telemental Health course is currently being updated and revised.

 This course examines the psychological and cultural aspects of avatar identities.
 We will take a look at the theoretical underpinnings of avatar lifestyles and how avatars can impact the therapeutic process.
 In this course, the following topics are covered:

 The Cyberculture of Virtual Living

 You will learn about Cyberculture as it applies to virtual environments: defining what they look like; challenging your assumptions about them and understanding why people, and service-users in particular, use them.
 Ethical considerations particular to virtual worlds are addressed further..

 We will discuss Second Life and ProReal and games such as World of Warcraft; and other platforms where the use of virtual environments and avatars is central to one’s way of living and working.